ONDC-Official/verification-logs/README.md

 # Verification Logs
-To submit logs for protocol compliance verification, following steps need to be followed:
+To submit logs for protocol compliance verification, the following steps need to be followed:

->1.
-Create a fork of the "verification-logs" repository
+1. Fork the "verification-logs" repository.

->2.
-Create a branch with the name of your entity under "logs"
+2. Create a branch named after your entity under "logs".

->3.
-Merge your logs into this branch (logs should include request & response payloads for all enabled APIs)
+3. Merge your logs into this branch, which should include request and response payloads for all enabled APIs.

->4.
-Create PR for your branch
+4. Create a pull request (PR) for your branch.